This is hopefully going to be one of those light-on-text, heavy-on-images posts. Let's see how I do this time, shall we?

 By the way, fellow babies, Greg Laroque and Frank Giacoia, who did that very same issue's feature, "A Gallery of Spider-Man's Most Famous Foes!" got the outfit right.

 But Frank Miller?
-Not so much.
-In 1982's Daredevil #183 and 184, Frank Miller once again got to try his hand at drawing Frank Castle, and he gave the Punisher those new, screwy duds.
-Hence today's title, "How Frank [Miller] ALMOST Ruined Frank [Castle]."
+Not always.
+Yet in 1982's Daredevil #183 and 184, Frank Miller once again got to try his hand at drawing Frank Castle, and he did not give the Punisher those new, screwy duds.

 And here's a later page from the same two-parter:

 Unfortunately, by that point, the damage had already been done.